zhi-hern/Webscraper_Project/README.md

 # Webscraper_Project
-Building a webscraper using Playwright and AgentQL.
+Building a webscraper using Playwright and AgentQL. <br>
 [Disclaimer: This project still a work in progress as it won't work if encounter bot detection.]

 ## Playwright